 At 4 months old, Joey was placed in a closed plastic bag and thrown from a moving car.
 He suffered three severely fractured vertebrae in his neck which left him paralyzed in all four limbs.
 His journey to learn to walk again is not only miraculous but one of hope and inspiration.
 This video depicts his journey back to health with his veterinarian (now owner) Dr. Lynda Loudon.

-As an emergency veterinarian for over 13 years Dr. Loudon has seen finances dictate the outcome for animals way too often.
-She started this organization to make sure that animals do not die due to lack of finances, but Dr. Loudon’s dream does not stop there.
-Her goal is for Healing Haven Animal Foundation to one day grow into a non-profit animal hospital and sanctuary offering programs dedicated to helping people through the love of animals.
+As an emergency veterinarian for over 18 years, Dr. Loudon has too often seen finances become the deciding factor in the outcome for animals that are in urgent need of veterinary care.
+Throughout her career, she has always felt strongly that an animal should not have to die due to its caretaker’s lack of finances.
+Dr. Loudon began this organization to change that.
+Her goals also reach beyond providing funding for animals in need.
+She expects Healing Haven Animal Foundation to become a non-profit animal hospital and sanctuary that offers programs dedicated to helping people through the love of animals.
 It will be a safe haven for all those whom live, work, and visit – a place of hope, healing, love, and purpose.